alexaranburu/AI-Forex-Assistant/README.md

 ![Image](/images/integrate_1.PNG)
 <br><br>
-After that, we are going to run the flow every time we click the "Predict Future Exchange Rate" button.
+After that, we are going program the flow to run every time we click the "Predict Future Exchange Rate" button.
 This can be done using Power Platform specific syntax by calling the flow Run() function as part of the button OnSelect formula.
-The Run() function needs to be fed with its five inputs: CH GDP Growth, EU GDP Growth, CHF Interest Rate and EUR Interest Rate.
+The Run() function needs to be fed with its five inputs: CH GDP Growth, EU GDP Growth, CHF Interest Rate, EUR Interest Rate and Month.
 Therefore, we make sure to pass the last value of each of this parameters from our data table.
 Additionally, we want to copy the output of the flow to the global variable "varFutureExchangeRate" using the Set() function, so that it gets displayed in the text label of our dashboard user interface.
 The final formula can be found hereafter:

 ![Image](/images/integrate_2.PNG)
 <br><br>

 As a final step, we are going to save our application and hit the play button in Power Apps to preview and test the app.
-The application preview should be generated without any errors and the forex predictur should be able to predict the future CHF/EUR value after pressing the "Predict Future Exchange Rate" button, like this:
+The application preview should be generated without any errors and the Forex Predictor should be able to predict the future CHF/EUR value after pressing the "Predict Future Exchange Rate" button, like this:

 ![Image](/images/dashboard_final.PNG)
 <br><br>